NCAR/GlobusArchiver/README.md

 Now edit your configuration file.
 You will likely need to edit the archive-items dictionary.

 Finally run GlobusArchiver.py with your configuration file.
 The first time you run GlobusArchiver.py, I recommmend you run interactively from the command line, and redirect the log to a file.
+This will help keep debug and status message from obscuring prompts for authentication.

 ```
 GlobusArchiver.py -c GlobusArchiver_my_project.py -l MyArchive.log -d DEBUG